 A post-withdrawal disbursement is a disbursement made to a student who has withdrawn but who has earned more aid than has been disbursed.
-If the student has earned more Title IV aid than has been disbursed and is otherwise eligible to receive a post-withdrawal disbursement of funds, the school must offer to deliver a post-withdrawal disbursement to the student (or parent, in the case of a parent PLUS loan).
-Neither the school nor the student is required to return funds when the student is eligible to receive a post-withdrawal disbursement.
+No return of funds is required when the student is eligible to receive a post-withdrawal disbursement.
+If the student has earned more Title IV aid than has been disbursed and is otherwise eligible to receive funds, the school must offer to deliver a post-withdrawal disbursement to the student (or parent, in the case of a parent PLUS loan).
 If the post-withdrawal disbursement is composed of loan funds, prior to delivering the disbursement, the school must contact the borrower and obtain confirmation that the borrower still requires the loan funds.
-In making this contact, the school must explain the borrower's obligation to repay any loan funds that the school delivers.
-The school must document in the student's file the result of the contact and the final determination made concerning the post-withdrawal disbursement. [§668.22(a)(4)]
+In making this contact, the school must document in the student's file the result of the contact and the final determination made concerning the post-withdrawal disbursement.[§668.22(a)(4)]